-c.
+- c.
 Have an irrigation system evaluation performed.
 Landscape professionals and irrigation specialists can evaluate the existing conditions of a sprinkler system to determine beneficial upgrades and repairs.
-Through an onsite inspection of the system, they can identify leaks, scheduling improvements, and opportunities for savings through equipment replacements.
+Through an onsite inspection of the system, they can identify leaks, scheduling improvements, and opportunities for savings through equipment and controller replacements.
 Ask for a prioritized list of work or a site walk-though so that repairs and improvements can be implemented in a systematic way.
-Rebates for repairs and equipment upgrades may be available from the local water provider. d.
+Rebates for repairs and equipment upgrades may be available from the local water provider. - d.
 Try irrigation efficiency or reduction measures first.
 If the site has been overwatered historically and there is an opportunity to gain savings through repairs, better irrigation management, or equipment changes, determine if irrigation reductions or efficiency measures can meet the water use goal without vegetation changes.
 A cost-benefit analysis of options may help.
 Another approach is to try simply reducing the frequency of watering days or run times to see if water savings can be accomplished while maintaining an acceptable appearance of the grass.
-These low-cost options sometimes achieve the organization's goals without having to undertake major conversion projects.
+These low-cost options sometimes achieve the organization's goals without having to undertake major conversion projects. - e.

-e.
 Map irrigation zones to conversion sites and areas where turf will be retained.
 Often, landscape managers will choose to retain some turfgrass at a site and convert other areas to native or water wise grass.
 Because native grass should be watered on a different schedule from traditional turfgrass or preserved trees/shrubs, it is important to define and separate grass conversion areas based on existing irrigation zones.
 By ensuring that irrigation zones are matched to the water needs of the vegetation to be supported, the native grass can be watered less often than the remaining turfgrass, trees, or shrubs through irrigation scheduling.
 If an irrigation system map is available, identify irrigation zones for potential grass conversion and turfgrass retention.
-If an irrigation map is not available, the person performing the irrigation system will need to be reconfigured to accommodate the grass conversion or retain portions of turfgrass.
-Future site-wide water use can be calculated once the future vegetation type is identified.
+If an irrigation map is not available, the person performing the irrigation evaluation can help identify the location of potential conversion areas.
+Sometimes the irrigation system will need to be reconfigured to accommodate the grass conversion or retain portions of turfgrass.
+Future site-wide water use can be calculated once the future vegetation type is identified. - f.

-f.
 Implement, refine, and monitor.
 Once a plan has been implemented, monitor water use and refine actions as needed to meet the community's goals.

-- 4. Checklist for success: - a.
-Identify stakeholders and form a project team to support the project.
+4. Checklist for success:

-b.
-Try fixing, upgrading, and managing the irrigation system first to gain water savings and create a foundation for successful grass establishment.

-c.
-Define the areas that will be converted to native or water wise grasses by irrigation zone.
+- a.
+Identify stakeholders and form a project team to support the project. - b.
+Repair, upgrade, and manage the irrigation system first to gain water savings and create a foundation for successful grass establishment. - c.
+Define a water use goal for the property to guide investments and evaluate progress.
+A list of desired project benefits can also aid decision making. - d.
+Define the areas that will be converted to native or water wise grasses by irrigation zone. - e.
+Once a project is implemented, monitor the benefits and water use to correct course, if needed.